overhide/pay2my.app/howto/README.md

 Similarly, the details of the in-app purchase step varies depending on the ledger:

-- US dollars leverages https://stripe.com for value transfer and uses the public *overhide* ledger for receipts
+- US dollars leverages <a target="_blank" href="https://stripe.com">https://stripe.com</a> for value transfer and uses the public *overhide* ledger for receipts
 - Cryptos leverage a wallet for value transfers on public blockchains

-But at the end of the day, all these disparate ledgers are abstracted via a couple [simple APIs](https://overhide.io/2020/09/06/remuneration-api.html) enabling a unified flow leading to authorization and enablement of features.
+But at the end of the day, all these disparate ledgers are abstracted via a couple <a target="_blank" href="https://overhide.io/2020/09/06/remuneration-api.html">simple APIs</a> enabling a unified flow leading to authorization and enablement of features.

 ## Appendix B:  Matrix of Usability Versus Ownership

-The https://pay2my.app Web components offer a gamut of login approaches:
+The <a target="_blank" href="https://pay2my.app">https://pay2my.app</a> Web components offer a gamut of login approaches:

 - social login
 - crypto wallet login
 - secret token login

 The "social login" is the common OAuth2 Authorization Code flow.
 To our Web app users it's the regular "login with ...", be it Google or Microsoft (for now).
-This flow leverages a cloud provider to authenticate and a [special service in the *overhide* cluster](https://github.com/overhide/overhide-social) to generate tokens and provide signatures &mdash; the secret tokens are never sent over the wire.
+This flow leverages a cloud provider to authenticate and a <a target="_blank" href="https://github.com/overhide/overhide-social">special service in the *overhide* cluster</a> to generate tokens and provide signatures &mdash; the secret tokens are never sent over the wire.

 The "crypto wallet login" allows the user's login credentials to be stored and only known to your user's crypto wallet.
 The Web app need only use the wallet's public address and signatures.
 Secrets never make it out  of the wallet.